 INVESTIGATION ALERT: Halper Sadeh LLP Continues to Investigate the Following Mergers; Shareholders are Encouraged to Contact the Firm

-Grubhub Inc. (NYSE: GRUB) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Just Eat Takeaway.com N.V.
-To learn more about your legal rights and options, visit: https://halpersadeh.com/actions/grubhub-inc-grub-stock-just-eat-merger/.
+Sunworks, Inc. (NASDAQ: SUNW) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to The Peck Company Holdings, Inc. Under the terms of the merger agreement, each share of Sunworks common stock will be exchanged for 0.185171 shares of Peck common stock (subject to certain adjustments).
+To learn more about your legal rights and options, visit: https://halpersadeh.com/actions/sunworks-inc-sunw-stock-merger-peck-company/.

-Dime Community Bancshares, Inc. (NASDAQ: DCOM) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its merger with Bridge Bancorp, Inc. Under the terms of the merger, Dime Community shareholders will receive 0.6480 shares of Bridge Bancorp common stock for each share of Dime Community common stock they own.
-To learn more about your legal rights and options, visit: https://halpersadeh.com/actions/dime-community-bancshares-inc-dcom-stock-merger-bridge-bancorp/.
+Pfenex Inc. (NYSE: PFNX) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Ligand Pharmaceuticals Incorporated.
+Under the terms of the merger agreement, Pfenex shareholders will receive $12.00 per share in cash.
+In addition, Ligand will pay Pfenex shareholders $2.00 per share as a Contingent Value Right in the event a predefined regulatory milestone is achieved by December 31, 2021.
+To learn more about your legal rights and options, visit: https://halpersadeh.com/actions/pfenex-inc/.

 Halper Sadeh LLP may seek increased consideration, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.